dada-lang/dada/book/src/dyn_tutorial/give.md

             └───────┘
 ```

-Now position the cursor at the end of the line and see how the state changes:
+Now position the cursor at the end of the next line and see how the state changes:

 ```
 class Point(x, y)